hurshd0/awesome-ml-dl-project-ideas/README.md

 # Motivation
 ## Why?

 Well, for Junior Data Scientists or ML/DL engineers trying to gain foothold in the industry requires to have either previous work experience or solid projects that showcase their skills.
-So, the goal behind is if you are on self-study route, or going to college or want to apply theoretical knowledge than Capstone projects are crucial first step.
+So, the goal behind is if you are on self-study route, or going to college or doing bootcamps or want to apply theoretical knowledge from academic papers than Capstone projects are crucial first step.

 ## How?